rollbear/strong_type/README.md

 using myint = strong::type<int, struct my_int_>;
 ```

 `myint` is a very basic handle.
-You can initialize it.
-You can do
+You can initialize it, assign to it and
-equal/not-equal comparison with other instances of the same type, and you can
 access its underlying `int` instance with `value_of(variable)`.
+It is not
+default constructible.

 To get the underlying type of a strong type, use
 `typename strong::underlying_type<mytype>::type`, or the convenience alias